Home » Insiders Guides » Insider’s Guide to the London Dungeon

 7. Drop Dead; Drop Ride & The Tyrant Boat Ride

 Whilst both rides are included within your admission ticket, they are subject to availability on the day.
-There are ride restrictions and minimum height restriction in place for both rides and options available to bypass for those unable or unwilling to access the rides.
+There are ride restrictions & minimum height restriction in place for both rides with options available to bypass for those unable or unwilling to access the rides.

 8. The London Dungeon Bar